skynetapp/Sugar-Sample-Code/New Contact.md

 #### Step 8:

-Get the session id and pass the session id to get the login user id.
+Get the session id from login result and pass the session id to WSDL call **get_user_id** to get the login user id

-- Create the parameters session id in array and pass the parameters to WSDL call **get_user_id**.

 **_Code:_**